gmrodrigues/recursive-pixel-editor/README.md

 This is an educational example of a compiled C++ graphic application which runs in the browser (WebAssembly) or as a tradicional binary executable.

+This project demostrates something that can be easily done with SDL2 and C++ and would take a lot of work to do it with other languages such as Js (HTML5 Canvas or WebGL or even with SDL2 and Js).

 ## Demo

 https://gmrodrigues.github.io/rpixed/